IV. Nursing Model Components

 NCSBN also reports the number of people taking and passing the National Council Licensure Examination for Practical Nurses (NCLEX-PN) exam to become an LPN.

-For RNs who fail the exam on the first try (often around 10-15% depending on education level) and retake the exam, information is not provided on their education level.
-Hence, relying on annual pass numbers (rather than calculating eventual passing rates) would not provide exact number of RNs entering the workforce by education level.
+For RNs who fail the exam on the first try (often around 20% depending on education level) and retake the exam, information is not provided on their education level.1 Hence, relying on annual pass numbers (rather than calculating eventual passing rates) would not provide exact number of RNs entering the workforce by education level.
 Education level is important in HWSM and is correlated with propensity to leave RN work to become an APRN, hours worked patterns, and geographic mobility patterns.

 Pass rates for the initial and subsequent tests differ by state and by nurse education level.
 At the national level, this modeling assumption gives an eventual pass rate of:

-• 98.8% of RNs trained at the baccalaureate level
+• 96.6% of RNs trained at the baccalaureate level

-• 96.9% of RNs trained at the associate or diploma level
+• 95.7% of RNs trained at the associate or diploma level

-• 93.0% of LPNs
+• 93.2% of LPNs

-Historically HWSM has excluded data of international students who pass NCLEX when calculating new entrants.
-The primary reason is the lack of data on how many of these students actually practice in the U.S. The number of internationally educated RNs who passed the NCLEX-RN decreased from 14,931 in 2019 to 9,700 in 2020 (Exhibit IV-1).
-About half of these RNs came from the Philippines.
+Prior to 2023, HWSM excluded data on international students who pass NCLEX when calculating new entrants.
+The primary reason is the lack of data on how many of these students subsequently practice in the U.S. The number of internationally educated RNs who passed the NCLEX-RN decreased from 14,931 in 2019 to 14,040 in 2022 (Exhibit IV-1).
+About half of these RNs listed the Philippines as country of origin.
 Other geographic areas with larger numbers of NCLEX-RN passers include India, Puerto Rico, Nigeria, Kenya, Canada, Nepal, and South Korea.
-The number of internationally-trained LPNs passing the NCLEX-PN is relatively small (245 in 2019 and 485 in 2020), representing less than 1% of new LPNs trained.

 Exhibit IV-1 summarizes the number of internationally-trained RNs who passed the NCLEX-RN and the proportion of passers who are U.S.-trained over the past two decades.
-Available data over the past 10 years (2011-2020), indicate that 95% of NCLEX-RN passers are U.S.- trained and the number of internationally-trained passers averaged 8,063 RNs per year.
+Available data over the past 10 years (2013-2022), indicate that 94.6% of NCLEX-RN passers are U.S.- trained and the number of internationally-trained passers averaged 9,179 RNs per year.

 Alternative supply scenarios modeled include training 10% more or 10% fewer nurses relative to current numbers.
 These scenarios illustrate the sensitivity of supply projections to the number of nurses being educated each year and the uncertainty that the annual number of graduates passing the NCLEX will change over the projection horizon.